Mold & Real Estate Sales in St. Louis

-After inspecting and sampling the affected area, a CIH provides the proper protocol for Pride to follow during the cleanup process.
-Once agreement has been reached on the scope of damages outlined by the CIH, we will begin our mitigation process.
+After inspecting and sampling the affected area, a CIH provides the proper protocol for Pride Clean & Restoration to follow during the cleanup process.
+Once an agreement has been reached on the scope of damages outlined by the CIH, we will begin our mitigation process.

-During the cleanup, Pride personnel will follow protocol and wear suitable Personal Protective Equipment (PPE) with full-face respirators.
+During the cleanup, Pride Clean & Restoration personnel will follow protocol and wear suitable Personal Protective Equipment (PPE) with full-face respirators.
 Additionally, our employees will enter and exit through decontamination chambers.
 We feel any deviation from this approach will put Pride and its employees, the CIH, and property owner at risk.

 Proper on-site testing should be conducted by the CIH before and after cleanup, as is required for our Pride guarantee.
 Our guarantee is that if our cleaning is not adequate to pass the inspection, additional cleaning will be carried out at our expense.
 We will also pay for the additional clearance testing.
 If other contaminated areas are discovered, which are not included in the original scope of services, a price to clean those areas will be negotiated.
 Upon request, we will supply proof of insurance specific to your job.